 Applicants are encouraged to apply early to receive feedback before the final deadline.

 AboutThe Agricultural Reinvestment Fund assists innovative and entrepreneurial farmers and collaborative farmer groups in developing new sources of agricultural income through the provision of cost-share grants.
-The program awards grants of up to $8,000 to individual farmers and up to $10,000 for collaborative farmer projects located in North Carolina.
-We currently award at least 20 grants per year.
-Contact our Project Manager, Ben Paynter, for more information at ben(at)rafiusa.org.
+The program awards grants of up to $9,000 to individual farmers and up to $11,000 for collaborative farmer projects located in North Carolina.
+We award at least 25 grants per year.
+Contact Daryn Lane for more information at email@example.com.